Common Attack Pattern Enumeration and Classification

 White box analysis techniques include file or binary analysis, debugging, disassembly, and decompilation, and generally fall into categories referred to as 'static' and 'dynamic' analysis.
 Static analysis encompasses methods which analyze the binary, or extract its source code or object code without executing the program.
 Dynamic analysis involves analyzing the program during execution.

-Some forms of file analysis tools allow the executable itself to be analyzed, the most basic of which can analyze features of the binary, such as the strings contained within the file.
+Some forms of file analysis tools allow the executable itself to be analyzed, the most basic of which can analyze features of the binary.
 More sophisticated forms of static analysis analyze the binary file and extract assembly code, and possibly source code representations, from analyzing the structure of the file itself.
 Dynamic analysis tools execute the binary file and monitor its in memory footprint, revealing its execution flow, memory usage, register values, and machine instructions.
 This type of analysis is most effective for analyzing the execution of binary files whose content has been obfuscated or encrypted in its native executable form.